MW 16x3 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- They can break as they are fragile when subjected to a strong impact.
+- They can break when subjected to a powerful impact.
 If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

 - Magnets lose their strength due to exposure to high temperatures.
-In most cases, when the temperature exceeds 80°C, these magnets experience permanent loss in strength (although it is worth noting that this is dependent on the form and size of the magnet).
+In most cases, when the temperature exceeds 80°C, these magnets experience permanent reduction in strength (although it is worth noting that this is dependent on the shape and size of the magnet).
 To avoid this problem, we offer special magnets marked with the [AH] symbol, which exhibit high temperature resistance.
 They can operate even at temperatures as high as 230°C or more,

-- Magnets exposed to a humid environment can corrode.
-Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,
+- Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-Caution with Neodymium Magnets
+Exercise Caution with Neodymium Magnets

-Neodymium magnets produce strong magnetic fields that can destroy magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, etc. devices.
-They can also damage videos, televisions, CRT computer monitors.
+Neodymium magnets produce intense magnetic fields that can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, etc. devices.
+They can also destroy videos, televisions, CRT computer monitors.
 Remember not to place neodymium magnets close to these electronic devices.

-The magnet coating is made of nickel, so be cautious if you have an allergy.
+The magnet is coated with nickel - be careful if you have an allergy.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.